Longparish, thatched cottages & River Test

 The [numbers] refer to a sketch map which is only in the book.

-- On exiting Whitchurch Station, go straight ahead, then bear left on Greenwoods cul-de-sac, passing the closed and boarded-up Railway Hotel on your left-hand side, your direction 195°.
+- On exiting Whitchurch Station, go straight ahead, then bear left on Greenwoods cul-de-sac, passing the fenced-off site of the now demolished Railway Hotel on your left-hand side, your direction 195°.
 You come to a car road T-junction with a ten-foot-high railway station sign on your right-hand side.

-- In 200 metres go through a metal swing gate and onwards, uphill on an earth and gravel path, with the embankment on your left-hand side and a fence to a new housing development on your right.
+- In 180 metres at the top of this path, you re-join the original route by going through a metal swing gate to head onwards, uphill on an earth and gravel path, with the embankment still on your left-hand side and a fence to a housing development on your right.
 In 25 metres you pass on your left-hand side a pedestrian tunnel under the embankment.

 - In 35 metres the path goes up on to the embankment and straight on, with the old railway station (now a private house and garden) behind a fence on your left-hand side.
 In 45 metres the path swings left, then right, and now has a tarmac surface.
 In a further 15 metres you come out to a T-junction with a new cul-de-sac (Park View).
 Here turn left, and in 25 metres you come to a T-junction with a main road, Wells Lane.